Logo

 5120 x 2880 per eye delivers the detail and depth a flagship immersive camera should.

 Stop stretching your reality.
-Virtara is the world’s first 3D camera built on the Ultra-Wide VR16 standard.
-Inspired by legendary panoramic cinema, VR16 ditches the 180-degree fisheye warp to capture a pristine, edge-to-edge spatial canvas.
+Visorix is a 3D camera platform built on the Ultra Wide VR16 standard.
+Inspired by legendary panoramic cinema, VR16 ditches the 180 degree fisheye warp to capture a pristine, edge to edge spatial canvas.
 We put 100% of our dual 5K resolution exactly where your eyes perceive depth.

 Automated Production